 After 2.5 long years, Buy This, Not That: How To Spend Your Way To Freedom, is now available for purchase!
-Pick up a hardcopy on Amazon, Barnes & Noble, or your local bookstore (call ahead).
-The book is a Wall Street Journal bestseller!
+Pick up a hardcopy on Amazon, Barnes & Noble, or your local bookstore.
+It also became an instant Wall Street Journal bestseller!

 To celebrate, I'd like to share what makes a great nonfiction finance book based on insights from my Portfolio Penguin Random House editor, Noah Schwartzberg!
 But first some background.